In page navigation

 Are investment apps safe?

-Copy link to sectionYes, they generally are, although it is important to remember that you can still lose money while investing.
-Apps from brokers or service providers regulated by the proper governing bodies are considered the safest.
-Users are better protected through compensation schemes which provide a safety net if an app goes out of business.
+Copy link to sectionYes, most investment apps are safe, although it is important to remember that you can still lose money while investing.
+Apps from brokers or service providers regulated by the proper governing bodies (like the SEC) are considered the safest.

 What are the risks of using an investment app?